miketahani/proof-of-concept/localstorage-events-namespaces/README.md

 2. Subscribes to store change events (`subscribe` returns an unsubscribe function)
 3. `store event: setItem ‣(2) ["testing", "success!"]`

-A huge caveat: this will only emit events when the `localStore` event adapter is instantiated once, then imported and used in place of native `localStorage` references across your code.
-This renders it fairly useless if you need to listen for changes that don't occur via the adapter (e.g., direct manipulation of the original storage object by a developer or a different storage abstraction).
+A huge caveat: this will only emit events when the event adapter is instantiated once, then imported and used in place of native `localStorage` references across your code.
+To listen for changes that don't occur via the adapter (e.g., direct manipulation of the original storage object by a developer or a different storage abstraction), a second boolean argument can be passed – `shouldOverrideWindowStorage`, which will use `Object.defineProperty` to override the window `localStorage` property so all calls to `localStorage` are intercepted by the event proxy.

-##### Hook
+#### Hook

 The `useLocalStorageSubscription` hook takes a global reactive storage area (i.e., the above resulting storage proxy) and a callback, and subscribes the callback to storage events.